Where is saudi arabia located?

 Ask HotBot: What continent is saudi arabia in?

-What language is spoken in saudi arabia?
+Where is saudi arabia?

-Ask HotBot: What language is spoken in saudi arabia?
+Ask HotBot: Where is saudi arabia?